← Back to research

 Bottom Line

-Recommended for: Teams running parallel coding agents who want automated CI/review handling and a dashboard to monitor everything.
+Recommended for: Teams running parallel coding agents who want automated CI/review handling and a dashboard to monitor everything — and who are comfortable depending on a creator-led OSS project.

-Not recommended for: Enterprise requiring compliance features, or solo developers who don't need orchestration.
+Not recommended for: Enterprise requiring compliance features or vendor accountability, or solo developers who don't need orchestration.

 Research by Ry Walker Research • methodology